 2. Build trust and credibility: Be visible and approachable, engage others openly, fully and early on.

-3. Context and relevance: Remember to provide context and make information relevant so your audiences understand how they fit in and what it means to them.
+3. Set context and make information relevant: Remember to provide context and make information relevant so your audiences understand how they fit in and what it means to them.
 Provide job-related information so those you work with have the essential information they need to do their job effectively and/or make the best decisions.

 4. Communicate with integrity: Tell the truth always and without exception.